DarienLibrary/website_content/content/_finished/summerreading/summer_reading_teens.md

 <h2 class="title-v2 title-center">Teen Summer Challenge 2020</h2>
 </div>

 Welcome to the unforgettable summer of 2020.
-We know you miss hanging out with your friends, but might be running out of things to talk about.
-How about buddying up, reading some books, and then stanning them (or not)?
+We know you miss hanging out with your friends, but might be running out of things to do in all your free time.
+We've got you covered.
+[Grab a book](https://dar.to/2rwHAsg "Grab a book"), join us at one of our [digital programs](#events "Digital programs"), or reach out for reading recommendations from [your librarians](mailto:morobona@darienlibrary.org "Email Mia") (who miss you too!)

 We're offering prizes for everyone who completes a set number of challenges in this year's event.
 To join, you'll want to follow the steps below and sign up at online.